 int x = 10; int y = 4; int z = x / y;

 The variable z is assigned 2, not 2.5.

 Since x and y are both int types, the operation result is also an int type.

 If you want z to be assigned 2.5, you must change the type of the variable z to double and cast either x or y to a double.

 double z = (double) x / y;

-If you cast x to a double type, y is automatically cast to the double.References
+If you cast x to a double type, JVM automatically cast y to a double type.References